24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 Mediation is legally binding in Arkansas after both parties sign the agreement.
 After that, a judge must review it to ensure it’s fair and legal.
 They may reject it if they notice any errors or issues that would impact the mediation agreement’s enforceability.

 A study in the Negotiation Journal indicates that mediation may lead to a settlement agreement in approximately 78% of cases.
-However, you don’t have to sign an unfair mediation agreement just because you entered into the mediation process.
+However, you don’t have to sign an unfair mediation agreement just because you entered the mediation process.

 Enforceability of Mediation Agreements

 If you sign a mediation agreement and a judge approves it, it’s legally binding.
-That means either party can sue the other party for breach of contract if they fail to abide by the agreement’s terms.
+That means either party can sue the other for breach of contract if they fail to abide by the agreement’s terms.

 What If Mediation Doesn’t Lead to a Settlement?

 Approach the process accordingly.
 Genuinely attempt to work with the other party.
 Take stock of what’s most important to you, prepare your strongest arguments, bring the evidence that supports your position, and keep a clear head during the process.
-If both parties are willing to make some compromises, resolving your case in mediation is possible.
+If both parties are willing to make some compromises, resolving your mediation case is possible.

 The Value of Mediation in Personal Injury Cases